Music is life

 We could say a lot more about music, but I believe that these lines point out that Darwin could be wrong.

-Music is not just useful for man, music is necessary.
+Music is not just useful for man, it is necessary.

 Besides its all-important social merit as a mean that contributes to the connection of the members, besides its crucial impact on human evolution, more than the definition of attributes (racial, national, personal), music provides something that is the quintessence of human existence: Pleasure!